LetsScrapeData/scraper/scraping/feature.md

   * Captcha: Recaptcha, Cloudflare Turnstile, GeeTest, etc
   * IP Access Restriction: such as residential proxy, rotating
   * Rate Limiting
-  * Data Encryption: such as TTF / SVG fonts, text in images (OCR)
   * Encrypted Parameters: reverse engineering needed

 For more information, please refer to [How to Acquire Orignal Data](/scraping/acquisition).